 Estate planning is a powerful way to express your values and to care for your partner, family, and community.
-Everyone should devote time to creating estate plans, but such plans are especially important for LGBTQ people, whose lives and loves are not fully recognized by society.
-With proper planning, you can make sure your wishes are fulfilled, possibly lower your estate tax, and also create powerful change.
+It is especially important for LGBTQ people, whose lives are not fully recognized under the law.
+With proper planning, you can make sure your wishes are fulfilled, potentially lower your estate tax, and create powerful change for generations to come.

-There are easy ways to leave your legacy and support Pride Foundation through your estate:
+There are many ways to leave a legacy and support Pride Foundation through your estate:

 - Name Pride Foundation as a beneficiary in your will.
-Sample bequest language for inclusion in your will can be found here.
+Sample bequest language can be found here.

 - Make Pride Foundation a beneficiary of your life insurance policy, IRA, 401(k) or 403(b).